English Ivy Leaf Drop: Heat, Dry Air, and Sudden Environmental Change

 Symptoms

-- Leaves yellowing then dropping — several at once or progressively from the stem inward
+- Leaves yellowing then dropping, either several at once or progressively from the stem inward over a week or two

-- The drop occurring after a change in position — from nursery to home, or from one room to another
+- The drop occurring shortly after a change in position — moving from nursery to home, or from one room to another

-- Leaves dropping from inner stems while outer growing tips appear intact
+- Leaves dropping from the inner, older sections of the stem while the outer growing tips still look intact and green

-- Drop associated with dry, warm indoor air
+- Drop occurring alongside noticeably dry, warm indoor air rather than an obvious watering problem

 Causes